Program Overview

 Take a Course with Us!

 Students can take courses without officially enrolling in the MBE program.
-Students are permitted to take up to 3, upon the approval of the Department.
+Students are permitted to take up to 3, upon the approval of the Director.
 If you are interested in taking a specific course that relates to your professional growth, or if you would like to take courses while deciding if this is the right program for you, click here for the 'courses only' application.
 If you are interested in the MBE degree, please follow the 'Information for Applicants' link.

 For a list of courses offered, click here.